nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

 2) If there is some time lag of starting the consumer, we need to count that into consideration when interpreting the end-to-end message processing latency.

 ## 1.8.
-Detect Message Out-of-order Error and Message Loss
+Detect Message Out-of-order, Message Loss, and Message Duplication

 In order to detect errors like message out-of-order and message loss through the NB Pulsar driver, we need to set the following document level parameter